-19. Performs other duties as required.
+19. Perform other duties as required.

 The above statements are intended to describe the general nature and level of work of the job.
 They are not intended to be an exhaustive list of all responsibilities, duties and skills required of this position.

-6. Must meet the requirements of Airport Authority to be receive a badge and have no ramp restrictions
+Most hold a valid driver’s license at all times.
+Must meet the requirements of Airport Authority to be receive a badge and have no ramp restrictions

 Must be able to read and interpret electrical/avionics system drawings and blueprints, as well as have the ability to use hand tools and electronic test equipment.